ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 ![VSCode-xchaincode60](images/xchaincode60.png)

-# Section 7: Make smart contract updates to include cross chaincode call, test in debugging session (**These instructions have been modified for IBM Blockchain Platform Extension v1.0.3**)
+# Section 7: Make smart contract updates to include cross-chaincode call, test in debugging session (**These instructions have been modified for IBM Blockchain Platform Extension v1.0.3**)

 1. OK, now that you have played with the debugger, let's add additional code to `papercontract.js`.
 We will first amend the `issue` function to take in interest rate as another parameter.
 The new `issue` function will also include code to query the `commercial-bond` contract for the interest rate of a bond that has similar maturity rate as the paper and align the paper rate to the bond rate.
 Then we will add the following the helper function: `getPaperRate`.